Canada-Netherlands relations

 Trade relations

-Provisional application of the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) started on September 21, 2017, at which time all economically significant parts of the Agreement entered into force.
-The Dutch Upper House ratified CETA and its accompanying Strategic Partnership Agreement on July 12, 2022, after it was ratified by the Lower House in February 2020.
+The provisional application of the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) started on September 21, 2017, at which time all economically significant parts of the agreement entered into force.
+The Netherlands ratified CETA in July 2022.
+Since CETA entered into force, exports from Canada to the Netherlands have increased in value by 254.1%; exports from the Netherlands to Canada have increased 25%.

 Related links